Links

+Once you have familiarized yourself with Kubecost and integrated with any cloud providers, it's time to move on to more advanced concepts.
 This doc provides commonly used product configurations and feature overviews to help get you up and running after the Kubecost product has been installed.
+You may be redirected to other Kubecost docs to learn more about specific concepts or follow tutorials.

 Memory and storage

-The default Kubecost installation comes with a 32Gb persistent volume and a 15-day retention period for Prometheus metrics.
+The default Kubecost installation has a 32Gb persistent volume and a 15-day retention period for Prometheus metrics.
 This is enough space to retain data for roughly 300 pods, depending on your exact node and container count.
-See the Kubecost Helm chart configuration options to adjust both retention period and storage size.
+See the Kubecost Helm chart configuration options to adjust both the retention period and storage size.

 To determine the appropriate disk size, you can use this formula to approximate: